News and resources about the impact of the new federal tax law on individual taxpayers

 If you own a business that is set up as a partnership, S-corporation, or sole proprietorship, income was passed through to your individual tax returns, where it was taxed as ordinary income.
 There is now a new 20% deduction for qualified business income from a partnership, S-corp, or sole proprietorship.
 There are some income limitations to this deduction, so be sure you consult your tax advisor on this one.

 We still have deductions for charitable contributions.
 Under the new law, a contribution made to public charities is deductible, as long as it doesn’t exceed 60% of the taxpayer’s AGI – this is up from 50% of AGI.
+Learn more about the tactics that can help you with your tax returns while still providing charities with badly needed funds in this article about charitable giving and the new tax law.

 We’ve got your back on the Tax Cuts and Jobs Act